The Drama League

 The Drama League is an American theatrical association based in New York City.
 The organization was founded in 1910, in Chicago, as the Drama League of America, and chapters were established throughout the United States.
 In 1911, the organization began to publish a monthly magazine called The Drama.
 In 1922, the Drama League established the Drama League Award, and formalized its annual presentation in 1935.

 History

 The Drama League was founded in Chicago in 1910 as the Drama League of America.
 The national organization was created with two primary objectives: to influence the professional production of the best plays by alerting members to performances that warranted their support; and to ensure the continuity of professional theatre by educating the audiences of the future.
 In 1911 the organization being publishing a monthly magazine, The Drama.

 By 1926, there were 37 local chapters, or centres, of the Drama League of America.
 After 17 years of existence, the New York Centre of the organization briefly disbanded, but reorganized in 1928.

 In 1934, the League decided to recognize theatrical achievement in a different way.
 A committee consisting of Broadway producers and other theatre professionals created the first—and still the only—audience-selected award for distinguished performance in a theatrical production.

+From 1980 through at least 1987, the League supported new plays with a Special Playwrighting Assistance Award, which gave theaters and playwrights $1,000 grants for new play development.